sangwook236/SWDT/sw_dev/cpp/ext/test/test_framework/cppunit_mfc/ReadMe.txt

     This bitmap file is used to create tiled images for the toolbar.
     The initial toolbar and status bar are constructed in the CMainFrame class.
-Edit this toolbar bitmap using the resource editor, and update the IDR_MAINFRAME TOOLBAR array in TestCppUnitMfcUi.rc to add toolbar buttons.
+Edit this toolbar bitmap using the resource editor, and update the IDR_MAINFRAME TOOLBAR array in CppUnitMfcUi.rc to add toolbar buttons.
 /////////////////////////////////////////////////////////////////////////////

 AppWizard creates one document type and one view:

-TestCppUnitMfcUiDoc.h, TestCppUnitMfcUiDoc.cpp - the document
+CppUnitMfcUiDoc.h, CppUnitMfcUiDoc.cpp - the document
-    These files contain your CTestCppUnitMfcUiDoc class.
-Edit these files to add your special document data and to implement file saving and loading (via CTestCppUnitMfcUiDoc::Serialize).
+    These files contain your CCppUnitMfcUiDoc class.
+Edit these files to add your special document data and to implement file saving and loading (via CCppUnitMfcUiDoc::Serialize).

-TestCppUnitMfcUiView.h, TestCppUnitMfcUiView.cpp - the view of the document
+CppUnitMfcUiView.h, CppUnitMfcUiView.cpp - the view of the document
-    These files contain your CTestCppUnitMfcUiView class.
+    These files contain your CCppUnitMfcUiView class.
-    CTestCppUnitMfcUiView objects are used to view CTestCppUnitMfcUiDoc objects.
+    CCppUnitMfcUiView objects are used to view CCppUnitMfcUiDoc objects.